-Studer nt Name: Student I.D.# DEGREE: MAJOR: BA PHYS MAJOR REQUIREMENTS FOR A BA DEGREE IN PHYSICS Total credit hours required: 120.0 minimum OPTION: Total credit hours required.
-120.0 minimum REQUI REMENTS AND POLICIES FOR THE BA PHYSICS MAJOR 1.
-2 3.
-New students Office of Adn Admission in chairperson o ssion to the Major s (freshmen and transfers) must be admitted to the Physics major by the nissions upon admission to the University. to the Physics major from other departments is upon approval of the of the Department. and continuing education students must be admitted to the Physics major by Admissions.
-B. Policies for Retention in the Major University requirements for retention.
-C. Policies for Completion of the Major Completion of all University curricular requirements.
-Students majoring in Physics are required to attain a C- or better in MATH 161 - 211 and PHYS 231 - 232 before taking courses which have these courses as prerequisites. orm is provided as a guide.
-It is your responsibility to consult regularly with your advisor to rriculum details which are not incorporated on this form.
+Student Nam ne: Student I.D.# DEGREE: BS MAJOR: PH OPTION: MAJOR REQUIREMENTS FOR A BSE DEGREE IN HYS PHYSICS Total credit hours required: 125.0 minimum R EQUIREMENTS AND POLICIES FOR THE BSE PHYSICS MAJOR New s Office Admis chairp Non-d Admission to the Major students (freshmen and transfers) must be admitted to the Physics major by the of Admissions upon admission to the University. ssion into the Physics major from other departments is upon approval of the person of the Department. degree and continuing education students must be admitted to the Physics major by ffice of Admissions.
+Retention in the Major Insity requirements for retention.
+1. Comp 2.
+Stude Completion of the Major Detion of all University curricular requirements.
+Ents majoring in Physics are required to attain a C- or better in MATH 161 - 211 PHYS 231 - 232 before taking courses which have these courses as prerequisites.
+D. Admission t o Advanced Professional Studies and Certification (Education Majors) Studies and me enrolled in their sylvania State re olled in teacher preparation programs must be admitted to Advanced Professional tet Pennsylvania State requirements and university requirements prior to being initial Advanced Professional Studies course.
+Students must meet additional Penn- equirements in order to be certified.
+A listing of Advanced Professional Studies quirements is available in each department office, the Field Services office, and on es website.